 That depends on what type of room you have, but the weekly rates can be found within each option listed below.
-Prices listed apply to 2022/23 except the single/family flats where an increase is pending.
+Prices listed apply to 2023/24.

 All accommodation fees are inclusive of heating, electricity, wired and wireless internet and campus security.
 Your possessions are also insured up to the value of £10,000.
 More details can be found on the Cover4Students website.

 A basic cleaning service is included for all shared areas in our halls of residence such as kitchens, shared shower rooms and corridors, though you will need to clean your own room!
-There is no cleaning service in the studio apartments, family flats or townhouses.
+There is no cleaning service in the studio apartments, family flats or four-bedroom houses.